 Step One: Write a Business Plan

 Putting together a well thought out business plan is essential to the stability and growth of any business.
 You will want to list the major players involved, the functions of each of them will play and what goals each company member will have and how they will contribute to the businesses overall success.
-If you are interested in obtaining a business plan, click here.
+If you are interested in obtaining a plan to start a new business, click here.

 Step Two: Incorporate Your Business